 Knowing what science concepts have to be reviewed or explored, Ed is ready for Lesson 2 (which may be many lessons, depending on the science concepts necessary to build student understanding).
-Understanding that matter can be observed, compared, and classified by its properties is the outcome of the class project (Benchmark 1).
+The outcome of the entire class project is for students to understand the structure and properties of matter, the characteristics of energy, and the interactions between matter and energy (5-8 Benchmark 1).
 In the sample lessons that follow this vignette, Lesson 2 addresses density as a property of matter from Ed's conceptual flow.